 Redekop School of Business

-Rosemary also developed a program in 2009 to promote community capacity building in northern Manitoba in a collaborative initiative between Frontiers Foundation and Canada Mortgage and Housing Corporation.
-Rosemary's experiences significantly influenced her doctoral research focusing on higher education program development to meet the needs of the community.
+In 2009, Rosemary developed the curriculum for Standing Tree to Standing Home, a community capacity building initiative between Frontiers Foundation and Canada Mortgage and Housing Corporation: her professional experiences significantly influenced her doctoral research focusing on university/industry/government partnerships.

 Rosemary's personal experiences in business stem from owning a children's clothing boutique, fostering her family's business in the building trades and managing rental properties.
 Her research interests and activities have been influenced by her teaching and/or leadership circumstances and have focused on hybrid models of program delivery, constructing collaborative relationships between industry, government, and higher education, as well as understanding the innovative process and knowledge flow between stakeholders in reaching developmental goals.